waikoo/frontend-mentor-challenges/README.md

 The provided JSON file being the source for the chart's values, following the journey of these values all the way to displaying those in the chart I came to a better understanding of how JavaScript closures work.
 This is also due to the fact that I'm trying to organize my logic into functions as much as I can, at least more than before, in order to get a more modular code and to make debugging easier.

-This project reinforced what I already knew, and filled in gaps about things I didn't know about objects, methods, return values, callbacks, closures due to the config object's structure you use to instantiate a new chart.
+This project reinforced what I already knew, and filled in gaps about things I didn't know about objects, methods, return values, callbacks, closures due to the config object's structure you use to instantiate a new chart with Chart.js.

 #### Nightmares about returning values from an async function

-There was an earlier project I worked on where I was trying to use fetch in a function with premature understanding of closures, and I didn't know that the data it got from the API had to be returned by the function in order for me to use it in my code.
+There was an earlier project I worked on where I was trying to use fetch in a function with a premature understanding of closures, and I didn't know that the data it got from the API had to be returned by the function in order for me to use it in my code.

 This can be solved with: